IT SENDS THE WRONG SIGNALS

 Sanna, aged 15, Gothenburg

-Your attitude is very important in determining whether your teenager drinks.
+Your attitude is very important in determining whether your child drinks.
 One in every five ninth graders whose parents think it’s OK for teenagers to drink alcohol binge drink alcohol every month.
 If you ask ninth graders whose parents say “no”, fewer than 6 per cent get drunk that often.

-Try and make sure that all of the adult members of the family have the same attitude towards offering teenagers alcohol at home.
+Try to make sure that all of the adult members of the family have the same attitude towards offering teenagers alcohol at home.
 Come to an agreement with the other parent or the new partner as to where the boundary lies.